kulaizki/invochess/README.md

 # Invochess

-Invochess is an AI-powered web platform to help chess players improve their game.
-It uses Stockfish and Gemini for insightful analysis and personalized learning.
+Invochess is an web app powered by Stockfish and Gemini to help chess players improve their game.

 **The name "Invochess" blends "invoke" and "chess," symbolizing powerfully invoking chess understanding and improvement.**